 The two [Sam and Robin] were lovers, briefly, then friends, deeply.
 Hunt was at the centre of things.
 He was connected, wildly social.
 He knew poets Meg and Alistair Campbell at Pukerua Bay, and Denis Glover at Paekākāriki; Hunt lived in a boatshed on the Pāuatahanui Inlet, and called that stretch of shore Bottle Creek in honour of the constant partying.
 Friends came and went, including painter Don Binney and writer Jack Lasenby.

-According to Wood, “In this work she goes back to the screen-prints and translates that flat, stylised pop aesthetic into oils on canvas.
+Wood describes how in Jerry at the Paekak Pub White “goes back to the screen-prints and translates that flat, stylised pop aesthetic into oils on canvas.
 Jerry – I’m not entirely clear who he is – is in the foreground, executed in a more traditional manner with more shading and modelling, but still quite flat in discrete patches of colour.”

 In 1971, White left Paremata, moving south to Dunedin to work full-time as an artist.
 The intensely formative Paremata, Porirua and Paekākāriki stage of her life may have been over but it was not forgotten.
-The paintings from this period are vivid and arresting, evocative of a particular era and place.
+Her paintings from this period are vivid and arresting, evocative of a particular era and place.
 It is well worth a visit, or two, to Te Papa to view them.